GrosSacASac/JavaScript-Set-Up/js/JavaScript_Style_Guide.md

 ### Automatic semicolon insertion

-To be consistent and have less edge cases to remember.
+Avoid relying on asi to be consistent and have less edge cases to remember.

 ### try catch over everything